Synaptic Health

 Background

-Synapses are the connections which carry information between brain cells (neurones).
+Synapses are the connections which carry information between brain cells (neurons).
 They are critical for thinking, memory, decision making, perception and movement.
 Loss of and damage to synapses have been implicated in the development of Alzheimer's disease and other forms of dementia.
 They are an early indicator of the development of these conditions, with damage caused by the aggregation of proteins (tau and amyloid), neuroinflammation, and brain cells' response to other stressors including vascular changes.

 Workstreams

 The Synaptic Health theme has two major workstreams.
-The first assesses the relationship between the quality and function of synapses.
+The first assesses the relationship between the number and function of synapses.
 We measure the number and distribution of these connections using a ligand (a biological molecule 'dye') that targets the synaptic vesicle glycoprotein 2A (SV2A).
 This protein is found on all synapses – more specifically on the brain cell that is sending information (called pre-synaptic).
 The ligand is measured by position emission tomography (PET) imaging.

 The function of the brain, for information processing and memory, will be measured using a different type of scan called magnetoencephalography (MEG).
 MEG scanning records the activity across the whole brain 1,000 times per second.
 In addition, synaptic fragments that are released into CSF will be measured to assess how they relate to the loss of synapses as seen on brain scans.
 The complementary information from brain imaging and CSF analysis provides extra validation for the new research methods.